AnonymousSubmission00/psygs-gen-dac/README.md

 | scripts to test the software implementation of parallel SyGS | software_tests/main |

 ## Requirements:
-* Java Development Kit 11
 * Scala 2.13.10
-* Scala sbt
+* Scala sbt 1.8.3
+The specified version numbers grant the best compatibility

 ## Chisel tests
 To run the chisel tests of the generator, run `sbt test`